kestra-io/docs/content/docs/configuration/index.md

 ## EE Java Security

-You can use the `kestra.ee.java-security` configuration to opt-in to isolation of file systems using advanced Kestra EE Java security:
+You can use the `kestra.ee.javaSecurity` configuration to opt-in to isolation of file systems using advanced Kestra EE Java security:

 ```yaml
 kestra: